francescozaniol/autoSelector/README.md

 ##About

-"autoSelector" is a small JS script that returns a map of auto-selected dom nodes.
+"autoSelector" is a small JS script that returns a collection of auto-selected dom nodes.
 It also auto-attaches a jQuery wrapper.

 ##Example